routegy/routegy-docs/app/docs/reference/templating.md

 ## Context

-In addition to the values captured from the end user, templates have access to all of the _related_ data.
-The [app](/reference/apps/) that was used, its [group](/reference/groups/), the [workspace](/reference/workspaces/) these are encapsulated in, etc. All of this values are stored and available to templates through the `context` object.
+In addition to the values supplied by the person using your app, templates have access to all of the event's _related_ data.
+The [app](/reference/apps/) that was used, its [group](/reference/groups/), the [workspace](/reference/workspaces/) these are encapsulated in, etc. All of these values are available to templates through the `context` object.

 ### Variables